Chain-dependent Conditions in Extremal Set Theory: Introduction

-For example, the property of being an antichain is chain-dependent.
 In Section 2, we will prove our main theorem that will help us to find an upper bound on the size of a family in $2^{[n]}$ that satisfies a condition $D$.
 In Section 3, it will be used to find the maximal size of such a family in the case of various chain-dependent conditions, namely to reprove Theorems \ref{sperner}, \ref{erdos} and \ref{katona}.
-In Section 4, we will prove a new theorem about families containing no two sets such that $A\subset B$ and $\lambda \cdot |A| \le |B|$.
-In Section 5, we investigate problems where instead of the size of the family, we have to maximize the number of $\ell$-chains.
+In Section 4 we consider another chain-dependent condition, and prove a new theorem about families containing no two sets such that $A\subset B$ and $\lambda \cdot |A| \le |B|$.

+In extremal set theory, after the problem of finding the largest family in $2^{[n]}$ satisfying a certain property is solved, a common way to move forward is to determine the maximum number of $\ell$-chains $G_1\subset \dots \subset G_\ell$ in a family satisfying the same property.
+See \cite{lchain}, \cite{containments}, \cite{genforb} for examples of such results.
+In Section 5 we generalize Theorem \ref{erdos} in such a way and discuss a possible generalization of Theorem \ref{katona}.